Tal-Dor/OrionUO-docs/src/scripting/interactions-with-other-scripts-orion-assistant.md

 This function will split 'text' string into a list of strings by separator character.
 Default is space character.

-- - text - string of text to split.
+- `text` - string of text to split.

-- - separator - character used as a separator for text string.
+- `separator` - character used as a separator for text string.

-- - skipEmptyWord - true - skips empty words by default.
+- `skipEmptyWord` - true - skips empty words by default.

 Returns a list of strings.
 </br></br>